happilyeverafter95/toxic-comment-classifer/README.md

 # Toxic Comment Classifier

-Restructure and simplified my [solution to Kaggle's Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge) for deployment.
+Restructured and simplified my [solution to Kaggle's Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge) for deployment.

 See [Accompanying Medium Article]() for background and more detail.